 As an indie writer I have to throw off these kinds of ideas.
 I have to engage with the world; it is essential that I recognise the power of social media.
 So how am I going about that?

-Let’s for a minute ignore the blogging (I’ll tackle that another time), the vlogging (I’ve still got a loooong way to go), Twitter (appears to be just a large amount of people being horrible to each another), Facebook (not convinced of the reach) and concentrate on Instagram.
+Let’s for a minute ignore the blogging (I’ll tackle that another time), the vlogging (I’ve still got a loooong way to go), Twitter (appears to be just a large amount of people being horrible to each other), Facebook (not convinced of the reach) and concentrate on Instagram.

 Like anything we can approach the basic needs and consequent successes are just a set of problems to grind away at.
 I’m still new, but here’s five tips I think are helping me to break down the social media dark art.